MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/projectCommon/projectServiceAutomation/OpportunityPriceList.md

 ---
-title: OpportunityPriceList - Common Data Model | Microsoft Docs
+title: OpportunityPriceList in projectServiceAutomation - Common Data Model | Microsoft Docs
 description: Sales price list that will used by the opportunity to set default sales prices on all project-based components such as time and expense.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Opportunity Project Price List
+# Opportunity Project Price List in projectServiceAutomation

 Sales price list that will used by the opportunity to set default sales prices on all project-based components such as time and expense.